MicrosoftDocs/VBA-Docs/api/Publisher.WebCommandButton.EmailAddress.md

 # WebCommandButton.EmailAddress Property (Publisher)

-Sets or returns a  **String** representing the e-mail address to use when processing Web form data.
+Sets or returns a  **String** representing the email address to use when processing Web form data.
 Read/write.

 ## Syntax